collinbarrett/FilterLists/.github/README.md

 We respect your privacy.
 That is the whole point of this site.
 The only minor data we collect about visitors is what [Cloudflare](https://www.cloudflare.com/analytics/), [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-data-retention-privacy), and [GitHub](https://help.github.com/articles/github-privacy-statement/) capture.

-## Internet Explorer TPL users
+## Internet Explorer

-The FilterLists.com website returns a blank page in Internet Explorer, mostly due to problems with both polyfill and JavaScript elements, in addition to IE being considered by us to be an outdated browser.
-To help alleviate this, a makeshift archive has been set up.
-To view a smaller TPL-only archive with subscribable links, right-click on [this link](https://raw.githubusercontent.com/collinbarrett/FilterLists/master/data/TPLSubscriptionAssistant.html), choose to save it as an HTML file, and open it in Internet Explorer ≥9.
+FilterLists does not support Internet Explorer.
+To view a smaller, TPL-only archive with subscribable links, right-click on [this link](https://raw.githubusercontent.com/collinbarrett/FilterLists/master/data/TPLSubscriptionAssistant.html), choose to save it as an HTML file, and open it in Internet Explorer ≥9.